 No states report being below 200 per 100,000.
-Thirty-one states are still above 500.
-This week, thirty-one states had a decrease in Infection level up from twenty-one states last week.

-Current Reported Infection Level Top 10 Most Populous States
+Thirty-three states are still above 500.
+This week, twentyone states had a decrease in Infection level.
+Return to Table of Contents Current Reported Infection Level Top 10 Most Populous States

-Infection levels fell in seven of ten states.
-New York again held steady.
-Michigan and Pennsylvania increased.
-Only North Carolina remains above 800.
-Florida, Georgia, Ohio and Texas are all above 600.

-Daily New Infection Rate in US [NIR]

-(percentage of last two week's cases, rolling 7-day average)
+Seven of these ten states showed continuing decreases in Infection Level this week.
+Pennsylvania and New York stayed the same and Michigan increased.
+Florida and California now report Infection Levels under 500.
+Texas North Carolina and Georgia are still over 500.
+Daily New Infection Rate in US [NIR] (percentage of last two week's cases, rolling 7-day average)